tric/trick2018/04-colin/remarks.markdown

 ### Remarks

-Create a Ruby file that requires entry.rb with a series of test in it the run the file using ruby:
+Create a `.rb` file that requires `entry.rb` with a series of tests in it.
+Run the file using `ruby`:

 ```
 ruby name_of_test_file.rb
 ```

 To create a test, call 🤔 with two arguments.
-The first is a string describing what this tests, the second argument is the test assertion.
+The first argument is a string describing what this tests, the second argument is the test assertion.
 If the assertion is truthy, the test passes.
 If the assertion if falsy, the test fails.

 ```
 string_1 = "Hello world!"